 The English Summer School – Part 2 will cover literature dating from 1790 to 2017, including Romanticism and the Gothic Movement, Victorian Sensation Novels, Literature and the British Empire, Modernism, and Postmodernism.
 As part of this course, students will explore Postcolonial criticism and the ‘Death of the Author’.

-The English Summer School – Part 3 will cover exclusively Contemporary English Literature, including prose fiction, poetry and drama.
-We will be focusing on Psychoanalytic criticism and questions of Identity as part of this Summer School.
+The English Summer School – Part 3 will cover Contemporary English Literature, including prose fiction, poetry and drama.
+As part of this course, students will explore psychoanalytic criticism and theories of the canon.

-Please note that students can attend all Parts of the Summer School, or just one or two, depending on their literary interests.
-Although the courses complement one another, they can also be treated as stand alone events and there is no requirement to have attended Part 1 in order to register for other Parts.
+Please note that although the courses complement one another, they can also be treated as stand-alone events, and there is no requirement to have attended Part 1 in order to register for other Parts of the course.